UpcaseM/data_engineering_projects/project_6_capstone/README.md

 #### The pipelines would be run on a daily basis by 7 am every day.

-If the ETL pipline would be run on a daily basis, we can use the open source platform [Airflow](https://airflow.apache.org/) to run the job on a schedule.
+If the ETL pipeline would be run on a daily basis, we can use the open source platform [Airflow](https://airflow.apache.org/) to run the job on a schedule.
 It has a modular architecture and uses a message queue to orchestrate an arbitrary number of workders and is ready to scale to infinity.
-The Airflow piplines are configuration as python code, allowing for dynamic pipline generation and we can easily define your own operators, exectuors and extend the library.
-Therefore, we can integrate our ETL pipline with Airflow using python and perform the task on a daily basis.
+The Airflow pipelines are configuration as python code, allowing for dynamic pipeline generation and we can easily define your own operators, exectuors and extend the library.
+Therefore, we can integrate our ETL pipeline with Airflow using python and perform the task on a daily basis.

 #### The database needed to be accessed by 100+ people.